Argentine Tegu Care Sheet

 Layering clean, chemical-free leaf litter on top of the substrate can help with humidity as well as add enrichment value.

-Substrate should be at least 6” deep (absolute minimum) and completely replaced every 3-4 months.
+We suggest substrate to be at least 6” deep and completely replaced every 3-4 months.
 Remove poop and urates daily, along with any contaminated substrate.

 How to decorate an Argentine tegu enclosure

-An empty enclosure makes for a bored tegu, reducing its quality of life.
+An empty enclosure makes for a bored tegu.
 Keep your pet entertained and engaged with its environment with the strategic use of décor items that encourage it to exercise natural behaviors!

 Here are some ideas to get your started: